taraprasad73/competitive-programming-practice/CP4/Chapter 3/Dynamic Programming/Max 1D-2D Range Sum/10667 - Largest Block.md

 /**
  * 2D-Kadane algorithm
  *
- * a: should be a padded 2d array, with 1 cell padding on all sides.
- * rows, columns: count of rows and columns of the actual array (excluding the padding)
- *
  * works for all negative numbers too
  * -5 -7 -2
  * -3 -4 -1 -> answer = -1